CLUNL – Linguistics Research Centre of NOVA University Lisbon

 Currently, CLUNL’s researchers are organized in three research groups:

-These groups are committed to investigating specific research topics, especially: L1 and L2 acquisition; forms and constructions in Portuguese; lexicography and lexicology; multimodality, multilingualism; approaches to language teaching (L1 and L2); natural language processing; theories of texts and discourses; terminologies and ontologies.
+These groups are committed to investigating specific research topics, specially: L1 and L2 acquisition; forms and constructions in Portuguese; lexicography and lexicology; multimodality, multilingualism; approaches to language teaching (L1 and L2); natural language processing; theories of texts and discourses; terminologies and ontologies.

 - External Expert Opinion

 - Young Researchers Group